-Amplitude Healthcare Acquisition Corporation (the "Company") was incorporated in Delaware on August 13, 2019.
+Amplitude Healthcare Acquisition Corporation (the "Company") is a blank check company incorporated in Delaware on August 13, 2019.
 The Company was formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (the "Business Combination").